 Dr. Matthew Kaufman is board certified in both Plastic Surgery and Otolaryngology-Head and Neck Surgery, and he is a Fellow of the American College of Surgeons (FACS).
-He has been consecutively named as a Top Plastic Surgeon for the last five years, 2009 to 2013, in both the Castle Connelly Guide (New York metro area) and Inside New Jersey magazine.
+He has been consecutively named as a Top Plastic Surgeon for the last six years, 2009 to 2014, in both the Castle Connelly Guide (New York metro area) and Inside New Jersey magazine.
 He has also been named as a Top Plastic Surgeon by New Jersey Monthly magazine for 2012.
 Dr. Kaufman’s training was completed at the best training programs in both New York and Los Angeles.
 He received his undergraduate degree from the State University of New York at Binghamton where he graduated with Honors and was named to the prestigious Phi Beta Kappa Society.
 He attended medical school at the State University of New York at Syracuse, graduating in the top 5% of his medical school class.
 While there, he received numerous honors including acceptance into the AOA medical honor society and an endowment scholarship for outstanding academic performance.

 Dr. Kaufman embarked on his surgical training at one of the nation’s top training programs for Otolaryngology – Head and Neck Surgery at The Mount Sinai Hospital in Manhattan.
 While there, he trained with world famous surgeons dedicated to complex Head and Neck Reconstruction and Facial Plastic Surgery.
 Upon completion, he continued his training in Plastic and Reconstructive Surgery at the prestigious UCLA Medical Center in Los Angeles.
 While in Los Angeles he learned the most advanced and innovative plastic surgery techniques from leaders and innovators practicing in the epicenter of the cosmetic surgery world.
 In January 2014, Dr. Kaufman added to his resume when he became Voluntary Assistant Clinical Professor, David Geffen School of Medicine at University of California at Los Angeles (UCLA).